basilrabi/mansched/README.md

 ### R

-This packages requires an [R](https://www.r-project.org/) version of at least 3.4.0 although it is recommended to install the latest version.
+This package requires an [R](https://www.r-project.org/) version of at least 3.4.0 although it is recommended to install the latest version.

 ### java

 Installation of mansched requires java ([jre](https://java.com/inc/BrowserRedirect1.jsp?locale=en)) to be installed first.
-64-bit installation of R requires 64-bit installation of java while 32-bit installation of R requires 32-bit installation of java.
+A 64-bit installation of R requires 64-bit installation of java while a 32-bit installation of R requires 32-bit installation of java.

 Install the appropriate version of java.